 What you’re aiming for is to set up the process for success at each stage.
-When the order specs are finalized and it goes to the “kitchen,” it should be clear to the screen maker what is required from his end.
+When the order specs are finalized and it goes to the production floor, the screen maker should know exactly what is required of them.
 Then, he should be able to easily pass off applicable information to the screen printer, and so on.
 Each production area should also have its own system or organization as well.

-One approach is keeping area-specific forms in manila folders that are labeled alphabetically to enable the screen department to analyze the art proofs and make sure that the films line up, etc. After the screens are exposed, the garments can be divided according to the jobs and sub jobs on your estimates.
+One approach to organizing your job notes is to keep area-specific forms in manila folders that are labeled alphabetically.
+Imagine you have a manila folder specifically for your darkroom.This way, you can analyze art proofs, make sure the jobs line up, and more without carrying the entire job packet with you to your darkroom.
+After the screens are exposed, the garments can be divided according to the jobs and sub jobs on your estimates.

-Depending on the size of your operation, scheduling may be done manually or using a computer, either imparting the information to the production team or shared online.
+Depending on the size of your operation, scheduling may be done manually or using a computer, either communicating the information to the production team or sharing it online.
 The responsibility may fall on the shop owner or office manager or in larger operations by the general manager or production manager.
 No matter how it’s done or who does it, certain elements are key to successful scheduling.
-They include:
+Here’s a few:

 Transparency.
-Whether the schedule is written on an easily visible whiteboard or chalkboard or put on the cloud so it can be viewed from cell phones and other devices, it has to be readily accessible.
+Whether the schedule is written on an easily visible whiteboard/chalkboard or created in the cloud so it can be viewed from cell phones and other devices, it has to be readily accessible.
 It’s essential that everyone knows what he or she needs to do today and tomorrow and be aware of what’s on tap for at least the coming week.
 This is especially important for the screen department, which needs to be burning jobs ahead of time.